 Capitol Hill Medical is an LGBT clinic and strives in helping Seattle's queer people when it comes to their health.
-April 18th is National Transgender HIV Testing Day and on this day it's important to spread the word.
+On this year's Trans Week, it's important to spread the word.
 Routine tests are vital when it comes to maintaining our health, and having the resources available for trans-specific people makes testing a lot less stressful and scary.

 It's about reaching out to as many people as possible and showing that trans people are included in that call.
 Overall, we want to feel safe and heard when it comes to our bodies and our identities.
 Having spaces available for trans people to go for their medical check ups is the goal!